-Enamored by what I presume are set pieces, I often see stories brush past me ― from the nooks of a crowded train, in the emptiness of a park bench or that forsaken paper bag soaring in alley.
-Hoards of people carrying their own tales of love, loss or longing.
-Some running away from their stories, others running toward theirs.
-Delighted at prologue, delirious at epilogue.
+Enamored by what I presume are set pieces, I often see stories brush past me ― from the nooks of a crowded train, in the emptiness of a park bench or that forsaken paper bag soaring in the alley.

 And within these stories perhaps there’s one of yours truly, this dog, but that’s for another time.